Embiid, Simmons lead 76ers past short-handed Nets 124-108 - WTMJ

 Then, the Sixers took over.

-Harris started the spurt with a jumper before Green scored eight straight, including a pair of 3-pointers from virtually the same spot in the left corner.
+Harris started the spurt with a jumper before Green scored eight straight points, including a pair of 3-pointers from virtually the same spot in the left corner.
 Embiid’s two free throws with 2:10 left in the period finished the run, giving Philadelphia its largest lead to that point at 93-79.
-The Nets were 0 for 4 from the field with three turnovers during the game-changing stretch.
+The Nets were 0 for 4 from the field with three turnovers during that stretch.

+“I thought the third-quarter run, both defensively and offensively, changed the game for sure,” Rivers said.

 Philadelphia ended the third ahead 102-86, and the Nets never threatened in the fourth.